kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 ### A Note on Namespaces

-`PersistentVolumes` binds are exclusive, and since `PersistentVolumeClaims` are namespaced objects, mounting claims with "Many" modes (`ROX`, `RWX`) is only possible within one namespace.
+Persistent volume binds are exclusive, and since persistent volume claims are namespaced objects, mounting claims with "Many" modes (`ROX`, `RWX`) is only possible within one namespace.

 ## Raw Block Volume Support